 - (a) While the cost of each type of instrumentation differs greatly (NMR instruments cost between \$50,000 and several million dollars), as an overall guide, MS and NMR instruments are much more costly than UV and IR spectrometers.
-With increasing cost goes increasing difficulty in maintenance, thus compounding the total outlay. - (b) In terms of ease of usage for routine operation, most UV and IR instruments are comparatively straightforward.
-NMR Spectrometers are also common as "hands-on" instruments in most chemistry laboratories but the users require some training, computer skills and expertise.
+With increasing cost goes increasing difficulty in maintenance and the required operator expertise, thus compounding the total outlay. - (b) In terms of ease of usage for routine operation, most UV and IR instruments are comparatively straightforward.
+NMR Spectrometers are also common as "hands-on" instruments in most chemistry laboratories and the users require routine training and a degree of basic computer literacy.
 Similarly some Mass Spectrometers are now designed to be used by researchers as "hands-on" routine instruments.
-However, the more advanced NMR Spectrometers and most Mass Spectrometers are sophisticated instruments that are usually operated by specialists.
+However, the more advanced NMR Spectrometers and most Mass